eigerco/polka-storage/docs/src/glossary.md

 ### Sector

 The sector is the default unit of storage that providers put in the network.
-A sector is a contiguous array of bytes that a storage provider puts together, seals, and performs Proofs of Spacetime on.
+A sector is a contiguous array of bytes on which a storage provider puts together, seals,and performs Proofs of Spacetime on.
 Storage providers store data on the network in fixed-size sectors.

 For more information on sectors, you can read the original Filecoin specification:
 <https://spec.filecoin.io/#section-glossary.sector>